bob-606/5.easa.fi/README.md

 ## 147. Which force does NOT act during straight and level flight?
-Which force does NOT act during straight and level flight?
 - Lift force
 - ***Centrifugal force***
 - Gravitational force